Jim-BITracks/Hands-on-Azure-Data-Studio/content/Book_II/readme.md

 # Book II - The Deep Dives

-Book II seeks to dig deeper into many of the topics and features introduced in Book I. The reader will find *concrete* and *reusable* examples in each dive.
-This chapter should also show feature synergy, revealing that the *whole* of ADS is greater than a sum of its *parts*.
+Book II seeks to dig deeper into many of the topics and features introduced in Book I. The reader will find concrete and reusable examples in each dive.
+This book will also show more feature *synergy*, continuing the theme that the *whole* of ADS is greater than a sum of its *parts*.

 [Back](../readme.md)

-## Jupyter Notebooks for Book II
+## Contents for Book II
 - Chapter 01 - Creating Snippets
 - Chapter 02 - Customizing your Dashboards
 - Chapter 03 - The Power and Versatility of Notebooks